 The rest of our paper proceeds as follows.
-Section 2 develops our credit risk spillover measures and provides empirical evidence of their usefulness.
-Section 3 explains our hypotheses regarding the effects of credit risk spillovers on corporate cash holdings, payout decisions, and bank loan contracting.
-Section 4 describes the data and presents their summary statistics.
-Section 5 discusses the empirical results.
-Section 6 concludes.
+Section 2 presents an analytic framework for understanding the impact of credit risk spillovers on corporate cash holdings.
+Section 3 develops our credit risk spillover measures on both theoretical and empirical grounds and provides evidence of their usefulness.
+Section 4 discusses the data and the empirical results.
+Section 5 concludes.